FreeMasen/mdbook-presentation-preprocessor/README.md

 for a presentation.

-The goal of this project is to allow the writing of one MDBook that can be used as both presentation and me-book style website.
+The goal of this project is to allow the writing of one MDBook that can be used as both presentation and mdbook style website.

+See it in action [here](https://freemasen.github.io/mdbook-presentation-preprocessor/?presentation_mode=1), the source for this is in the example directory.

 ## Usage
 First you need to install the pre-processor by running the following